Eduardo-Griesang/Art-Gallery-Server/ReadMe.md

 node app.js
 ```

-This will run the API localy on [http://localhost:8000/art](http://localhost:8000/art) where you can see all the art data stored on the JSON.
+This will run the API locally on [http://localhost:8000/art](http://localhost:8000/art) where you can see all the art data stored on the JSON.

 ## Available HTTP methods